Jimothy-26/webdev-projects/p07-crewmates/README.md

 * [x] List anything else that you added to improve the site's functionality!
   - Added a grey/black background for better visuals
+  - Added multiple links and buttons to allow the user to edit their crewmate

 ## Video Walkthrough